 Absences for Religious Observance:

 Hofstra University recognizes that students and/or faculty may from time to time miss class due to religious observances.
 Students who anticipate missing class for this reason should notify faculty members in advance.
-Likewise, faculty members who anticipate missing class for religious observance should notify students in their classes.
+Likewise, faculty members who anticipate missing class for religious observance should provide advance notice to students in their classes.

 As per Faculty Policy Series 12 (B): “No student shall be expelled or refused admission to Hofstra University because he or she is unable to participate in any examination, study or work requirement because of his or her religious obligations and practices.
 However, all students are expected to complete all assignments and examinations.
 It is understood that no adverse or prejudicial effects shall result to any student who avails him or herself of religious observances.
 The University, faculty, and student shall work together to achieve a reasonable accommodation concerning any conflicts between educational and religious obligations.”